zzzrst/TextInteractor/README.md

 # TextInteractor
 ### This repository contains the sorce code for
 - TextInteractor
 # Overview
 This extentions allow interaction with text files.
+The program is written and will run on c#.
 ## Documentation
 Import the TextInteractor workspace.
 Create a new interactor object using: